opensearch-project/documentation-website/_clients/dot-net-conventions.md

 ## Retries

 If a request does not succeed, it is automatically retried.
-By default, the number of retries is the number of nodes in your cluster known to the OSC client.
-The number of retries is also limited by the timeout parameter, so OSC retries requests as many times as possible within the timeout period.
+By default, the number of retries is the number of nodes in your cluster known to OpenSearch.Client.
+The number of retries is also limited by the timeout parameter, so OpenSearch.Client retries requests as many times as possible within the timeout period.

 To set the maximum number of retries, specify this number in the `MaximumRetries` property on the `ConnectionSettings` object.